Sexual terminology has become a major issue, or well, at least one that should raise a laugh.

 Autogynephilia is the most complex and fascinating expression of GNC.
 Unfortunately, typical Western profile AGPs are arrogant, offensive, bullying and obnoxious.
 Bruce ‘Caitlyn’ Jenner would be an example.

 There is a huge number of other ‘gender’ types that have been invented in recent years, but these are all fake.
-The plethora of ‘genders’ adopted by Snowflake Culture are actually rather moods and social roles than anything that might fairly be described as ‘gender’.
+The plethora of ‘genders’ adopted by transtrenders are actually rather moods and social roles than anything that might fairly be described as ‘gender’.
+The whole set should be seen as a politico-fashion statement, somewhat similar to Punk and Emo, both of which were notable for gender-bending but which were based around music.
+Transtrender, on the other hand, seems to revolve around social media.

 This is predictable if we apply the gender breakdown developed by Prof Don Kulick (an actual scientist) as part of his studies in Brazil.
 He classified gender in the culture he was observing as being ‘men’ and ‘not-men’ (rather than men and women.)
 I have observed the same dichotomy in Asia.

-If we apply this model to Snowflake Culture we find that it is so emasculated as to only consist of persons conforming to the ‘not-men’ categorisation.
+Transtrender culture deliberately outlaws masculinity, especially white masculinity and instead rewards emasculation, for males.
+The culture is so emasculated as to only consist of persons conforming to Kulick’s ‘not-men’ categorisation.
 All of the ‘men’ — powerful alpha-males — have been excluded or emasculated.
+Transtrender, therefore, is the natural result of feminist attempts to suppress and destroy masculinity and, ultimately, men.

-Within Snowflake Culture then, we see just one gender group, ‘not-men’.
-This group shows huge variation and this is the root cause of the Snowflake ‘gender rainbow’.
+Within this, then, we see just one gender group, ‘not-men’.
+This group shows huge variation and this is the root cause of the transtrender ‘gender rainbow’.
 However they are actually all expressions of not-men gender.

-Within Snowflake culture, the highest status is afforded to lesbian women, especially blacks and other ethnic minorities.
+Within transtrender culture, the highest status is afforded to lesbian women, especially blacks and other ethnic minorities.
 In order to fill the gap left by the banished ‘men’ group, some of these women ‘become’ men for social reasons.
 This puts them at the top of the pecking order.
 At the same time, real males emasculate themselves to the point of appearing to be women (almost).
-This is partly in order to gain status which they are disbarred, as men, from gaining, and partly in order to appear to be suitable sexual partners for the high-status lesbian ‘transmen’ ruling the group.
-Youtuber Justin ‘Riley’ Dennis would be a grand example.

 I am deeply indebted to the riotously funny http://genderfluidsupport.tumblr.com/gender/ blog for the following ‘Master Gender List’.
 Its terminal stupidity is perhaps best revealed by the fact that the only two genders that actually do exist, masculine and feminine, appear nowhere on it!
 The chuckleheads who produced this say: